How Do Umbrella Policies Extend and Broaden Underlying Policies?

 So let's try to simplify.

 Most companies buy insurance because they are required by law.
-Workers' compensation and automobile liability allow companies to hire employees and use public highways.
-If they own property, their lender requires insurance.
-If the company leases space, the landlord requires premises liability.
+Workers' compensation and automobile liability allow companies to hire employees and use public highways, and lenders or landlords often require property or premises liability insurance.

-But the real reason to buy insurance: trade a known loss (premiums) for unknown losses (claims).
-Your company can budget for the acceptable level of known loss which protects against normal, everyday losses associated with entrepreneurship.
+But the real reason to buy insurance is to trade a known loss (premiums) for unknown losses (claims).
+Your company can budget for the acceptable level of known loss, which protects against normal, everyday risks of running a business.

-Now the umbrella policy: you're buying catastrophic loss coverage for imaginable claims.
-The multi-passenger near fatal car wreck or the nightmare products liability claim that costs millions in damages.
+Now the umbrella policy: you're buying catastrophic loss coverage for imaginable claims — the multi-passenger near-fatal car wreck or a nightmare products liability case that costs millions in damages.
+For a broader introduction, see Understanding Umbrella Insurance.

 • Do you promote your company through social media?
-Libel and slander losses are covered by personal injury liability, usually excluded in general liability policies, usually covered on umbrellas.
+Libel and slander losses are covered by personal injury liability, which is often excluded in general liability policies but typically included on umbrellas.

-Trade a little more known loss, your umbrella premium, for a lot of protection against the unimaginable loss.
+Trade a small, known loss — your umbrella premium — for a lot of protection against the unimaginable loss, and if you want to review options, talk to an agent.

 Need insurance for You, Your Family or Your Business?